Diyararashid123/Green-House-Project-/README.md

 ### The following implementation is recording the temperature over 7 days and then taking the maximum, minimum, and average and displaying it on the screen.
 The temperatures and the averages for these temperatures were saved in a linked list.

 ### Lastly, both the date and time as well as the maximum, minimum, and average temperature were displayed all together on the display simultaneously.
-Thereafter, in order to make the light sensors point to where the sun is, we put the light sensors on the "servo" and they point towards the sun.
-However, we also keep count of how many hours the plants get light and darkness.
+Thereafter, in order to make the light sensors point to where the sun is, I put the light sensors on the "servo" and they point towards the sun.
+However, I also keep count of how many hours the plants get light and darkness.

 ## Hardware part
 ### I have used all those wiring diagrams I have already done and you can find the wiring diagram inside the hardware folder.
-Therefore, I have changed how the functions should work and how I should use them to work as we want.
 I used the following system components for this project:

 ### Microchip (Atmel) SAM3X8E – ARM embedded computer platform (Arduino due)